- Accountability Rating:

 - Core operating expenditures for payroll (object codes 6100-6199) and contracted labor (object codes 6200, 6211, 6213, 6219, 6249 and 6299).

 - Cost-Adjusted Spending (Campus):

-- A three-year average of a campus’s operating expenditures for campus-related activities after adjusting for regional differences in the cost of labor.
-Campus-related expenditures include instruction, instructional services, instructional leadership, school leadership and student support services.
+- A three-year average of a campus’s core operating expenditures for campus-related activities after adjusting payroll and contracted services for regional differences in the cost of labor and after adjusting for any shared service arrangements.
+Campus-related activities include instruction, instructional resources, instructional leadership, school leadership and student support services.

 - Cost-Adjusted Spending (District):

-- A three-year average of a district’s core operating expenditures per pupil after adjusting payroll and contracted services for regional differences in the cost of labor.
+- A three-year average of a district’s core operating expenditures after adjusting payroll and contracted services for regional differences in the cost of labor and after adjusting for any shared service arrangements.
 This does not include food service, transportation, debt service, capital outlay, or community services.

 - Disciplinary Alternate Education Program (DAEP):

 - An educational and self-discipline alternative instructional program for students who are removed from their regular classes for disciplinary reasons.

 - District Id or Number: